What is fleet management? A complete guide to how it works and benefits

 - Fleet management is the process of overseeing and optimizing a fleet of vehicles.

-- Fleet managers oversee all aspects of fleet management and handle tasks like vehicle maintenance, driver management, fuel optimization and compliance.
+- Fleet managers oversee all aspects of company fleet management and handle tasks like vehicle maintenance, driver management, fuel optimization and compliance.

-Let’s dive into the fleet management process and how implementing a fleet management system can help streamline operations when managing EVs and gas-powered vehicles.
+This guide explores the fleet management process and how implementing a fleet management system can help streamline operations when managing EVs and gas-powered vehicles.

 What is fleet management?

-Why fleet management is important
+Why fleet management matters

 Whether one truck or 10,000 trucks, fleet management is critical to the success of business operations.
 Tracking the location and condition of vehicles, as well as maintenance schedules and fuel consumption, aids in fleet cost management and extends the life of equipment.